B2C Commerce | What is Business to Consumer Sales & Strategies

 The rise of the internet has transformed B2C.
 Electronic commerce has transformed the way businesses interact with consumers through digital platforms.

-Nowadays online shopping is now a key aspect.
+Nowadays, online shopping is a key aspect.
 It allows customers to purchase goods and services from home.

 The importance of B2C lies in its wide reach.
 It provides businesses with the opportunity to expand their customer base beyond physical locations.